Updated in March 2019

-9. Link Performance Management With Rewards and Recognition
+9. Link Performance with Rewards and Recognition

 More and more, organizations are linking performance to compensation.
 This link, however, cannot effectively be established without the existence of sound performance management processes that are seen as fair and equitable.

 Clear documentation of progress against performance expectations also allows proper recognition for a job well done.
-This can be provided a number of ways, i.e.: formal recognition events, informal public recognition or privately delivered feedback.
+This can be provided a number of ways, i.e. formal recognition events, informal public recognition or privately delivered feedback.

-10. Evaluate and Encourage Full Participation and Success
+10. Encourage Full Participation and Success

-- instant form routing and paperless processes
+- Instant form routing and paperless processes

-- goal tracking and cascading functionality for complete visibility and alignment
+- Goal tracking and cascading functionality for complete visibility and alignment

-- automated goal management and performance review reminders
+- Automated goal management and performance review reminders

-- legal scan wizards to ensure appropriate/legal use of language
+- Legal scan wizards to ensure appropriate/legal use of language

-- writing assistants to help managers prepare appraisal forms
+- Writing assistants to help managers prepare appraisal forms

-- support tools providing coaching support to managers when they need it most
+- Support tools providing coaching support to managers when they need it most

-- dashboards to deliver company-wide, aggregated or individual reporting
+- Dashboards to deliver company-wide, aggregated or individual reporting

-It is especially important that technology provides us access to performance data and the ability to evaluate progress against goals, compare average manager ratings, easily access performance levels of individuals and use this data to support decision making.
+It is especially important that technology provides us with access to performance data and the ability to evaluate progress against goals, compare average manager ratings, easily access performance levels of individuals and use this data to support decision making.
 Aggregating and analyzing data in traditional paper-based forms is often too time-consuming and costly.